catamphetamine/universal-webpack/README.md

 ## Example project

-You may refer to [this sample project](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) as an example of using this library (see `webpack` directory, `package.json` and `client/rendering-service/main.js`).
+You may refer to [this sample project](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) as a reference example of using this library (see `webpack` directory, `package.json` and `client/rendering-service/main.js`).

 Other sample projects (from other github users who asked me to add these links to this readme):